rajch/LBCC-book/chapter1.md

 6. When the Save method is called, the first thing it does is emit an Opcode called Ret.
 Every method in a CLR executable must end with the Ret instruction.
 Thereafter, we specify that MainMethod is the entry point of the assembly, which means that when the assembly EXE file is run, the code in MainMethod should be executed.
 We also specify that the assembly is a "console application".
 Finally, we save the assembly to an EXE file, the name of which had been passed to Init and stored in a field called m_SaveToFile.

 The method EmitWriteLine emits IL instructions to cause the generated EXE to print the last number on the stack to the screen.
 The technique used in this method, as well as the actual Opcode emitted, **Call**, will be discussed in detail in a future chapter.
-As of now, we need to remember only this: just like EmitAdd expects two numbers on the stack, and pops them, EmitWriteline expects a single number on top of the stack, and pops it.
+As of now, we need to remember only this: just like EmitAdd expects two numbers on the stack, and pops them, EmitWriteLine expects a single number on top of the stack, and pops it.
 The number is displayed on the screen.

 ## Testing CodeGen